 Today's pergolas often have metal, thatch, polycarbonate or other types of roofs and can be either attached to the home or detached.
 Detached pergolas can be square, rectangular, hexagonal, octagonal or even circular.

-Ellis James - Melbourne - VIC
+Michael vegner - Sydenham - VIC